-It is Q1 of a new year and marketing teams are beginning to execute on their plans for the new calendar year.
-Results are reviewed, plans are tweaked and budgets are approved.
+It is Q1 of a new year, and marketing teams are beginning to execute their plans for the new calendar year.
+Results are reviewed, plans are tweaked, and budgets are approved.

-Frequently during this process, there is an emphasis on the results of a particular tactic as opposed to looking at the results of a set of integrated tactics focused on a particular goal.
+Frequently during this process, there is an emphasis on the results of a particular tactic instead of looking at the results of a set of integrated tactics focused on achieving a particular goal.

 One of the most popular business strategies today is the Flywheel Effect.
 Why?
-Because it is at the core of Amazon’s amazing success.
-When this business strategy is applied to marketing, it creates momentum and ultimately success.
+Because it is at the core of Amazon's fantastic success.
+When this business strategy is applied to marketing, it creates momentum, a surround-sound effect that ultimately leads to success.

 I recently introduced this concept in my article published in Forbes titled Two Exceptional Marketing Strategies That Produce Killer Results.

 Jim Collins originally coined the phrase "the flywheel effect" as a strategic business tool.
 According to Collins, "there's no single killer innovation, no solitary lucky break, no miracle moment; rather, the process resembles relentlessly pushing a giant, heavy flywheel, turn upon turn, building momentum until a point of breakthrough and beyond."